millionhz/textify/README.md

 ### Inversion (--invert)

-Invert the input image ith the `--invert` argument.
+Invert the input image with the `--invert` argument.

 The program is build to work with black backgrounds by default, which means that the darkest ASCII character is " " (blank space), which will let the black background completely pass through.
 This will increase the contrast of the produced image.